 What Options are Available to Improve Credit Rating?

 As prepaid cards become more popular, they have started to diversify with a number of different kinds of prepaid cards coming on the market.
 One of these is something called a credit builder card.

 A credit builder card works in much the same way as a standard prepaid card in that you load money onto it and only spend what you have on the card.
 However, the card issuer charges a monthly fee.

 Paying this fee each month, on time is regarded as a repayment, therefore it allows you to build up some form of credit history.

 Of course, you need to be diligent and make sure you pay the fee each month, but it is a low-cost way of boosting your credit rating without having to apply for credit and be turned down, which can have an adverse effect on your credit score.

 Some prepaid cards have even started giving customers credit for smaller amounts between £500 and £1000.
 However, customers need to be certain they have the means to pay off any credit before taking it out as missing a payment will see your credit score tumble again.

 Read our How to Improve Your Credit Score blog for more information on this.

-Although Suits Me can fall into the prepaid cards category, a Suits Me account and with a debit card is so much more.
-All Suits Me current accounts comes with an array of banking features including direct debits, standing orders, UK bank transfers and more.
+Although Suits Me® can fall into the prepaid cards category, a Suits Me® account and with a debit card is so much more.
+All Suits Me® accounts comes with an array of banking-like features including direct debits, standing orders, UK transfers (international transfers are also available via a partner in our app) and more.

-To get a free Suits Me debit card, simply open a Suits Me account using our online application form.
-Once complete, your account will be open within 10 minutes, giving you instant access to your online banking account and mobile banks app to be able to start managing your money.
-Your Suits Me debit card (better than a prepaid card) will then arrive in the post within 3-5 working days.
+To get a free Suits Me® debit card, simply open a Suits Me® account using our online application form.
+Once complete, your account will be open within 3 minutes, giving you instant access to your online account and mobile app to be able to start managing your money.
+Your Suits Me® debit card (better than a prepaid card) will then arrive in the post within 3-5 working days.